atmosia/booker/README.md

 # Building

+tl;dr Run `make test` in the checkout.

+There is a central `Makefile` which can be used to build the whole project.
 Each project should have a `Makefile` in its build directory, all of which use `config.mk` in the root directory for common build options.
 If a static version of `libsqlite3` is not present on your system then your can run